Carlisha Williams Bradley

 founder and ceo of amplify for women

-She has been recognized for her work and continuous commitment to change with numerous awards, including the 2021 Dan Allen Social Justice Award, 2020 Tulsan of the Year, 2020 Journal Record Woman of the Year, 2020 City Year Champion of Student Success, 2017 Oklahoma Magazine 40 Under 40, and more.
+She has been recognized for her work and continuous commitment to change with numerous awards, including the 2024 Charles V. Willie Advocate Award, 2024 BMe Vanguard Award, 2024-2025 Obama USA Leader, 2021 Dan Allen Social Justice Award, 2020 Tulsan of the Year, 2020 Journal Record Woman of the Year, 2020 City Year Champion of Student Success, and more.

 Carlisha received a Bachelor of Business Administration in Entrepreneurship and Venture Management and a Bachelor of Arts in African and African American Studies from the University of Oklahoma.
 She also received a Master's degree in Public Administration from the Maxwell School at Syracuse University.
 She and her husband, Adrian, reside in their hometown of Tulsa, Oklahoma, raising their three children.